News

 Music and dance highlight Black History Month celebrations on both campuses

 Ransom Everglades celebrated Black History Month in February on both campuses with student reflections, special dance performances and traditional music.
 At the middle school, Faith Simmons ’29, Sydney Forrester ’29, Liv Brantley ’29 and Gillian Carvalho ’29 served as emcees for an event in the gymnasium that featured RE dance team members and the University of Miami Steppers.
-At the upper school, Black Students Association officers Mia Campbell '25 and Tariq Maduro '26 introduced a special dance performance, "Roots & Rhythms," by the Zest Collective and local choreographer Gentry Isaiah George, which followed a performance by the RE Jazz Band in the Lewis Family Auditorium.
+At the upper school, Black Students Association officers Mia Campbell '25 and Tariq Maduro '26 introduced a special dance performance – "Roots & Rhythms" by the Zest Collective and local choreographer Gentry Isaiah George – which followed a performance by the RE Jazz Band in the Lewis Family Auditorium.

 Read More